playframework/playframework/documentation/manual/releases/Migration24.md

 ### No more OrderedExecutionContext

-The mysterious `OrderedExecutionContext` had been retained in Play for several versions in order to support legacy applications.
+The mysterious `OrderedExecutionContext` had [[been retained|Migration22#Concurrent-F.Promise-execution]] in Play for several versions in order to support legacy applications.
 It was rarely used and has now been removed.
 If you still need the `OrderedExecutionContext` for some reason, you can create your own implementation based on the [Play 2.3 source](https://github.com/playframework/playframework/blob/2.3.x/framework/src/play/src/main/scala/play/core/j/OrderedExecutionContext.scala).
 If you haven't heard of this class, then there's nothing you need to do.